 What is Supplemental Programs?The primary focus is to support students who are at-risk for not meeting state proficiency standards in the areas of reading and mathematics.
 Research-based practices provide the basis for interventions to help students achieve greater academic success.
 Instructional interventions are designed to provide support to learners on specific skills and concepts.

-How is Supplemental Programs funded?Supplemental programs is funded through a state grant and federal Title I funds, depending on each school's free and reduced price lunch percentages.
+How is Supplemental Programs funded?Supplemental programs is funded through a state grant and federal Title I funds.
+School's qualify for title I funds based on their free & reduced lunch percentages.
 The principal and the Building Leadership Team/Title I Schoolwide Planning Team are responsible for academic support decisions in their building.
 This team determines the best way to meet the needs of their at-risk students as outlined in their School Improvement Plan/Title I Schoolwide Plan, with the funds allocated to them.
 Learn more about what Title I is.

 Which students are eligible for service?The following assessments are considered to determine to determine eligibility:Kindergarten and grade 1: FAST.
-Concepts of Math, and teacher judgment
+Bridges Math Assessments, and teacher judgment

-Grade 2: Oral Reading Fluency, Phonics assessment, MAP reading and math scores, Conceptual Place Value, and teacher judgmentGrade 3-5: student performance, MAP reading and math scores, MCA, and teacher judgment
+Grade 2: Oral Reading Fluency, Phonics assessment, MAP reading and math scores, Bridges Math Assessments, and teacher judgmentGrade 3-5: student performance, MAP reading and math scores, MCA, and teacher judgment

 Who is responsible for the instruction of Title I/Supplemental Program students?